JamesHuckle/My-Portfolio/AlgorithmicTrading/README.md

 ### Model
 #### Ensemble
 Combining the predictions made with a combination of the number of sets of model hyperparameters.
 This should lead to a more robust overall prediction.
-There are a number of possible methods to implement an simple ensemble:
+There are a number of possible methods to implement an simple ensemble: <br>
 A.	Combine the predictions and threshold them, for example, there needs to be x% of buys before considering it a buy, otherwise there is no trade. <br>
 B.	Take the simple median or mean of the set of predictions. <br>
 C.	Give a direction only when both mean and median are in the same direction (vote), otherwise don’t trade. <br>